Everything You Need to Know About Emotional Reasoning

 Helen Lee Bouygues

-Emotions — if they’re channeled in the right ways — can heighten our ability to reason well.
+Emotions can heighten our ability to reason well, if we channel them in the right ways.
 Indeed, what’s often called “emotional intelligence” is a crucial and necessary component of critical thinking.

 But let’s be honest.
 We’re all guilty.
-Blame work, blame life, but it’s easy to be too emotionally clouded, and just about everyone has suffered from overly emotional reasoning at some point.
-Just ask anyone who jumps from one lane to the next during a traffic jam.
+Blame work, blame life, but it’s easy to be too emotionally clouded.
+And just about everyone has suffered from overly emotional reasoning at some point.
+Ask anyone who jumps from one lane to the next during a traffic jam.
 They don’t get to their location any faster — they’re just trying to manage their frustration by switching lanes.

-But it’s perhaps less obvious that emotions — if they’re channeled in the right ways — can also heighten our ability to reason well.
+But it’s perhaps less obvious that emotions can also heighten our ability to reason well, if we channel them in the right ways.
 Indeed, what’s often called “emotional intelligence” is a crucial and necessary component of critical thinking.

 In this column, I’ll discuss the dangers of emotional reasoning and the cognitive benefits that well-managed emotions can provide.
 The bottom line is that better thinking requires managing emotions and learning to channel them in productive ways.

 Everyone has emotions.
 They are central to nearly every aspect of our lives.
 Indeed, emotions often make life worth living, from feelings of love and affection to the bliss of happiness to the excitement of playing a game.

 Yet people tend to think that emotion is a problem for clear thinking.
 They believe that the best thinking is done bloodlessly, without emotion and from a purely rational point of view.
 But the truth is more complicated.
 Emotions can cloud our judgment, but they are also absolutely essential to good thinking.